matrixinfer-ai/kthena/docs/proposal/kvcache-aware-plugin-design.md

 3. **Early Termination**: Stop processing when no pods have consecutive matches
 4. **Score Calculation**: `(consecutive_matches / total_blocks) * 100`

-## 4. Integration with MatrixInfer
+## 4. Integration with Kthena

 ### 4.1.
 Scheduler Framework Integration

-The plugin integrates with the MatrixInfer scheduler framework as a scoring plugin:
+The plugin integrates with the Kthena scheduler framework as a scoring plugin:

 ```go
 var _ framework.ScorePlugin = &KVCacheAware{}